geshan/geshan.github.com/posts/2022-08-30-what-do-tech-recruiters-look-for-part-03.md

 #### What would be your most important tip to job seekers while we are going through this difficult macroeconomic situation in 2022?

 My main tip would be to never stop applying.
 Continue to upskill yourself.
-Engage with a career coach like [Careersycoaching.com](https://www.careersycoaching.com/), to help you with your resume and interviewing skills, so when the time comes you can put your best foot forward.
+You can also engage with me via [Careersycoaching.com](https://www.careersycoaching.com/) if you want extra support on your career.
+I can  help you with writing a resume that will stand out and improve your interviewing muscle,  so when the time comes you can put your best foot forward.

 > Learn what the high-in-demand skills are and most importantly, network using LinkedIn.